biointec/columba/README.md

 keywords = {Algorithms, Bioinformatics, Computer science, High-performance computing in bioinformatics},
 ```

-The following instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine.

 #  Prerequisites